conner-mcnicholas/MapReduceHadoop/README.md

 Results Found in:\
   `hdp_results2.txt`\

-This file matches the output from our test, verifying our MapReduce ran correctly.

 The 4 python scripts are the only details not available in this summary:
 ```
 [cloudera@quickstart AutoIncMapRed]$ #mapReduce1